hornjason/ansible_cloud/README.md

 Then, execute the bootstrap.sh script to have the rest of the software requirements deployed.

+If you recieve a error relating trusted certificates: git config --global  http.sslVerify false
 ## Contributors

 Oracle CGBU - Platform Group